Taifin/urfin-bot-HSE-project/README.md

 ### Description:

-Urfin - is a telegram bot that allows you to log your spending in a (almost) convenient way and access them in different ways.
+Urfin - is a telegram bot that allows you to log your spending in an (almost) convenient way and access them in different ways.
 It is created using a [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) wrapper for TelegramAPI and
 PostgreSQL database to store users' info.